 Two words: time and attention.
 This is not your typical 7-10 minutes of face time with your doctor that is mostly spent checking boxes on the computer screen.
 With me, you get unrushed appointments where we can go as deep and personal as needed.
 I'm focused solely on you and your health, not on what the insurance company decides I need to do to get paid for the visit.
 We'll have the time needed to customize a care plan based on your personal preferences, values, goals, and priorities.
 We'll also have time to dig into comprehensive lifestyle factors like nutrition, exercise, sleep, and stress instead of reflexively jumping straight to pharmaceuticals (though I'm happy to prescribe when appropriate).
 The core value: long, unhurried visits with undivided attention on you and your health.Can you be my primary care doctor?

 While there could be some overlap between my services and the full breadth of primary care, I specialize in preventive, metabolic, and wellness-oriented care.
 I do not manage any acute, urgent, or "sick care" needs.
-I encourage you to have a primary care doctor, and I'm happy to collaborate with them on your care.What if I already have a lot of biomarker data (like Function Health) and don't know what do with it all?
+I encourage you to have a primary care doctor, and I'm happy to collaborate with them on your care.I'm curious to explore comprehensive wellness/lab/imaging tests like Function Health, Superpower, or Prenuvo.
+Can you help me evaluate which of these options could be helpful for me?

-I'm very happy to review your existing data with you and recommend an evidence-based plan to optimize your health and support sustainable lifestyle changes.Who is your typical patient?
+I'm very happy to review your existing data with you and recommend an evidence-based plan to optimize your health as well as support sustainable lifestyle changes.What other services do you provide?

-I often work with men and women in their 30's to 60's with "borderline" health issues. i.e. mildly high cholesterol, "not quite" diabetic, occasional elevated blood pressure, etc. You're not sick enough to need meds, and you're given a generic platitude to "eat better, exercise more, and come back in a year."
+I often work with men and women in mid-life with "borderline" health issues. i.e. mildly high cholesterol, "not quite" diabetic, occasional elevated blood pressure, etc. You're not sick enough to need meds, and you're given a generic platitude to "eat better, exercise more, and come back in a year."
 Meanwhile, you know you're not healthy.
 It's getting harder to maintain a healthy weight, and you don't have enough time or energy to do any of the healthy things you want to do.
 If this sounds like you, let's talk.How do I make an appointment?

 I recommend starting with a free 15-minute introductory call by clicking here.
 You can also email [email protected] or text/call (512) 910-7050 to schedule an initial consultation.

-Neil N. Shah, MD, MBA, FACP is a board-certified internal medicine physician in Austin, TX.
+Neil N. Shah, MD, MBA is a board-certified internal medicine physician in Austin, TX.
 After training at Boston University School of Medicine, Cambridge Health Alliance, and Harvard Medical School, Dr. Shah served as a faculty physician at the University of Texas Dell Medical School and practiced primary care at CareMore Health.With a goal of improving healthcare delivery on a systemic level, Dr. Shah explored business and technology in healthcare before taking a sabbatical to travel the world and deepen his understanding of holistic health and wellness.He founded Texas Wellness MD to combine his clinical expertise, diverse wellness experiences, and deep empathy to partner with patients and empower them to live their most healthy and joyful lives.Outside of patient care, he enjoys live music, playing guitar, and spending time outdoors near water.Click here to learn more about Dr. Shah.

 Texas Wellness MD PLLC